 - Climate change is operationally defined as changing weather (temperature, precipitation, event intensity, and periodicity) regimes that may affect management techniques (e.g., prescribed fire) or reinforce the need for new strategies (e.g., assisted migration, migration corridors) that effectively enhance the resilience of fish and wildlife populations. - Invasive species are non-native or native species subject to range expansions with negative ecological consequences.
-Of particular importance are especially high-impact organisms identified at the regional or national level. - Fish and Wildlife disease is defined as diseases with fish or wildlife population effects (e.g., CWD, HPAI, WNS, VHS, IHN, ISA) with particular emphasis on those diseases with known or potential zoonotic impacts. - Human Dimensions and Conservation Social Science is a broad scientific discipline similar to traditional fish and wildlife research and management.
+Of particular importance are especially high-impact organisms identified at the regional or national level. - Fish and Wildlife diseases are defined as diseases that affect fish or wildlife populations (e.g., Chronic Wasting Disease (CWD), Highly Pathogenic Avian Influenza (HPAI), Whitenose syndrome (WNS), Viral Hemorrhagic Septicemia (VHS), Infectious hematopoietic necrosis (IHN), Infectious Salmon Anemia (ISA)), with particular emphasis on those diseases with known or potential zoonotic impacts. - Human Dimensions and Conservation Social Science is a broad scientific discipline similar to traditional fish and wildlife research and management.
 It broadly integrates information from social psychology, sociology, political science, decision analysis, economics, and others.
 These multiple sub-disciplines require different skill sets, training, expert knowledge of complex theory, and proper application of various data collection methodologies, analysis, and interpretation.
 These components provide a framework for robust and responsible conservation management and decision-making.
 Conservation social science addresses the 3rd "leg" of the conservation triad: wildlife, habitat, and people.
-It provides unique insight into the social, psychological, and political determinants which underpin human preferences for fish, wildlife, and habitat management. - Advanced technologies are defined as devices (e.g., more effective and economical tracking collars and acoustic tags), techniques (e.g., eDNA surveillance for rare species and pathogens, RT-QuIC applications to CWD testing), or under-represented and evolving skill sets (e.g., human dimensions/social science methodologies and quantitative population modeling) that can be adapted to answer questions and improve natural resource management. - Cross-jurisdictional collaborations are projects involving multiple geographic or political jurisdictions in coordinated efforts to improve the sustainability and resilience of fish and wildlife.
+It provides unique insight into the social, psychological, and political determinants that underpin human preferences for fish, wildlife, and habitat management. - Advanced technologies are defined as devices (e.g., more effective and economical tracking collars and acoustic tags), techniques (e.g., eDNA surveillance for rare species and pathogens, RT-QuIC applications to CWD testing), or under-represented and evolving skill sets (e.g., human dimensions/social science methodologies and quantitative population modeling) that can be adapted to answer questions and improve natural resource management. - Cross-jurisdictional collaborations are projects involving multiple geographic or political jurisdictions in coordinated efforts to improve the sustainability and resilience of fish and wildlife.